diagrams/diagrams-doc/doc/cmdline.rst

 backends) we provide easy creation of a command-line interface that supports standard options as well as easy customization for additional parameters.

-To give a concrete example of what we will see, the following are examples of programs we will be able to write and their interaction on the command-line.
+To give some concrete examples, the following are programs one can write using the tools already provided, and their interaction on the command-line.
+For an example of a custom extension to this framework, see the `User Extensions`_ section below.

 First is the simplest case of generating a single diagram:

 .. class:: lhs